 When I have the time to travel up to East London, a trip to P. Franco never disappoints.
 This tiny wine shop in Clapton has a range of unusual and delicious wines alongside brilliant bold food by Chef Anna Tobias.

-Tell us about some of Cornwall’s hidden eating and drinking gems?
+Tell me about some of Cornwall’s hidden eating and drinking gems?

 Where do I begin?!
 Cornwall is so lucky to have some of the best sea and land produce in the country.
 Consequently, more chefs are moving down to the Southwest to open eateries here.
 To name just a few favourites: Beachside food and cocktails at Surfside, hearty vegetarian cuisine at Potager and Italian delights at Appleton’s Bar and Restaurant.

 My favourite meals in Provence are around my grandmother’s dining table at home.
 In the South of France we spend all day thinking about and eating food, from early morning market visits to preparing and eating meals at home.
 It is the cafes and restaurants that bring this family attitude and fresh produce into the kitchens that win over my heart.
 Les Vieilles Canailles is a brilliant eatery in the centre of Aix-en-Provence, La Chassagnette is a verdant countryside eatery with food that showcases the produce grown on site, and for the best ice-cream head to Scaramouche.

 Do you have plans for more inspirational guidebooks?

 It has been wonderful for us to see people all over the world embrace our current inspirational guidebooks collection.
 We plan to continue showcasing weekend destinations we love, with the next (not-yet-announced) edition coming out later this year.

 Which chef/s do you admire most and why?